Harold C. Simmons Comprehensive Cancer Center

 The experts at UT Southwestern’s Simmons Comprehensive Cancer Center are at the forefront of cancer genetics research.
 Our Cancer Genetics Program is the only research-based clinical program in the Dallas-Fort Worth area to offer testing and counseling for all identified types of cancer, and we see more than 2,000 patients each year.

 Genetic testing for cancer can be beneficial for people who have a personal or family history that indicates a genetic condition.
 An inherited risk for cancer is higher when:

-- You or a family member are of Ashkenazi Jewish ancestry (Eastern or Central European descent) and have either breast or ovarian cancer.
+- A family member or you are of Ashkenazi Jewish ancestry (Eastern or Central European descent) and have either breast or ovarian cancer

 Genetic Cancer Diagnosis and Counseling

 At Simmons Comprehensive Cancer Center, families have an ally in the science of cancer risk assessment and counseling.
-Our specialists can help you identify your risk of developing cancer, counsel you on environmental or behavioral factors that may help reduce that risk, and help you understand the treatment options available to help you manage your health.
+Our specialists can help you identify your risk of developing cancer, counsel you on environmental or behavioral factors that may help reduce that risk, and advise you about the treatment options available for managing your health.